How to Install Liquorix Kernel on Ubuntu Linux

 Choose Your Ubuntu Kernel Option

-Ubuntu offers multiple kernel options beyond the default GA kernel, each targeting different use cases.
+Ubuntu offers multiple kernel options beyond the default GA (general availability) kernel, each targeting different use cases.
 Understanding the differences helps you select the kernel that matches your hardware requirements, performance goals, and stability needs.

 Kernel OptionPrimary FocusBest ForTrade-offs